 The majestic snow-capped Mount Ruapehu is the country's largest ski area and hosts one of the best one-day walks in the world: the Tongariro Alpine Crossing.
 After hiking, fishing and skiing, you might appreciate the many shopping and dining opportunities in Taupō's central business district.

-Toi Ohomai's campus in Taupō is only a few minutes from the centre of town.
+The Toi Ohomai campus in Taupō is only a few minutes from the centre of town.

-Read more about Taupō at the Great Lake Taupō website
+Read more about Taupō at the Love Taupō website